DominicSimpson/portfolio/learnings/testing.md

 ## 4. Write functions that add, remove or modify DOM nodes

-Our main script.js file includes a deleteTask function that removes a task node from the DOM:
+Our main script.js file included a deleteTask function that removes a task node from the DOM:

 ![screenshot(1)](https://user-images.githubusercontent.com/52511353/205384632-8a608478-affd-4c7e-80e6-94cd40e12c13.png)